Muthappan: Parassinikkadavu Muthappan

-After spending some years at Kunnathoor, Sree Muthappan decided to look for a more favorable residence so that He could achieve His objective of His Avataram.
+After spending some years at Kunnathoor, Sree Muthappan decided to look for a more favorable residence so that he could achieve his objective of his Avataram.
 He shot an arrow upward from Kunnathoor.
 The shaft reached Parassini where the Parassini Temple stands today.
 The arrow, when it was found, was glowing in the Theertha (sacred water) near the temple.
 The arrow was placed on the altar.
 Since then, Lord Sree Muthappan has been believed to reside at Parassinikkadavu.

 When Thiruvappan-Muthappan traveled through the jungle, he reached Puralimala near Peravoor.
 Here he met another muthappan; Thiruvappan called him cherukkan, meaning 'young boy', in Malayalam, and accompanied him.
 This second Muthappan is called Vellattam (or Vellatom).
 Thus, there is Thiruvappan - Valiya Muttapan (Vishnu) - called Muthappan; and a second Muthappan, called Vellattam or Cheriya Muthappan (Shiva).
 The Theyyam for this utilises a round-shaped throne made of hay.

 Sree Muthappan and dogs

-Sree Muthappan is always accompanied by a dog.
-Dogs are considered sacred here and one can see dogs in large numbers in and around the temple.
+Sree Muthappan is always accompanied by a dog and large numbers of dogs reside in and around the temple.

 There are two carved bronze dogs at the entrance of the temple that are believed to symbolize the bodyguards of the God.
 When the Prasad is ready, it is first served to a dog that is always ready inside the temple complex.

 Local legends enhance the importance of dogs to Sree Muthappan, such as the story that follows: